nikolasbasler/BEARCAVE/README.md

--   Download the BEARCAVE package from GitHub ([<span class="underline">https://github.com/nikolasbasler/BEARCAVE</span>](https://github.com/nikolasbasler/BEARCAVE)), copy it into a folder of your choice and extract it:
+-   Download the BEARCAVE package from GitHub ([<span class="underline">https://github.com/nikolasbasler/BEARCAVE</span>](https://github.com/nikolasbasler/BEARCAVE)), copy it into a folder accessible to all future BEARCAVE users and extract it:

     `unzip BEARCAVE-master.zip` This will create a new folder called BEARCAVE-master.

--   Navigate to BEARCAVE-master/ and execute the installation script:
+-   Navigate to BEARCAVE-master/ and execute the installation script.
+Note that future BEARCAVE users will have to be in the same user group as the installing user.

     `./install.sh`